pscedu/psc-wpdocs/aibd/ways_to_set_up_environments_DN.md

 optimized for NVIDIA GPUs.
 Otherwise, try using the predefined Bridges-2 modules or creating a custom Anaconda environment.

-[See this table](#comparision-table) for a comparison of the advantages and disadvantages of each approach.

 ## Using a Singularity container

 Bridges-2 supports running Singularity containers, allowing